The Forge region

 “No!”
 Heather cried desperately over the comm line.
 The missile pierced the hull of the drifting ship and exploded.
 The shock wave shattered the remains of the Retriever.
 The section with the engine core hurtled away and exploded in a brilliant flash of blue light and fire.

 “You bastard!”
 Heather raged in grief as her pod entered warp.

 “Capsuleer Sannil.
 Be thankful I didn’t let Lasiter here send you on to your next filthy, inferior clone,” Rigger said.
 His words were cold and absolutely indifferent.

 Heather’s voice shook with hatred, “I will hunt you down…”

 Rigger cut her off.
-“Do that.”
-He replied.
+“Do that,” he replied.
 He closed the channel not wanting to hear more of her revenge blabber.
-Then he opened up a private channel to his team.
+Then he opened a private channel to his team.
 “Skulls one, two, and three head to the Otsela gate and make sure Scavenger doesn’t get picked off in that piece of junk transport of his.”